paldhous/ucb/2016/intro-data/md_raw/class1.md

 ### Look at the distribution

-In your Google Drive account, upload the file `mlb_salaries_2014.csv`, open it in Google Sheets, and create a header row as before:
+In your Google Drive account, upload the file `mlb_salaries_2014.csv` in a new Google Sheet, and create a header row as before:

 ![](./img/class1_15.jpg)